OCT-FPGA/Vitis-Tutorials-U280/Getting_Started/vitis-getting-started-moc.md

 ```

-Similar to software and hardware emulation result, you should see TEST PASSED on the terminal.
+Similar to software and hardware emulation result, you should see the output ```TEST PASSED``` on the terminal.